DataDog/integrations-core/datadog_checks_dev/README.md

   Start an environment.

 Options:
-  -a, --agent TEXT  The agent build to use e.g. a Docker tag.
-For Docker
+  -a, --agent TEXT  The agent build to use e.g. a Docker tag like
-                    environments you can use an integer corresponding to fields in the config (agent5, agent6, etc.)
+                    `datadog/agent:6.5.2`.
+For Docker environments you can use an integer corresponding to fields in the config (agent5, agent6, etc.)
   --dev / --prod    Whether to use the latest version of a check or what is
                     shipped
   -h, --help        Show this message and exit.